 I’m Not Trying to Make a Mess

 While kicking litter out of a litter box may seem like an irrational practice to pet owners, it is a logical step for a cat.
 Cats make an indentation in the litter when preparing to eliminate.
-Afterwards, she covers it up with litter and if the walls aren’t tall enough, you will have litter everywhere.
+Afterwards, the cat covers it up with litter and if the walls aren’t tall enough, you will have litter everywhere.

 To fix this, the easiest solutions are to either buy a new litter box with taller walls or fix up the current one you own.